guerinjeanmarc/mcp-neo4j-graphrag/README.md

 💡 The agent should automatically call this tool first before using other tools to understand the schema and indexes of the database.

 **Example prompt:**
-> "What indexes and node types are available in the database?"
+> "What is inside the database?"

 ### `vector_search`